ssmbct-netops/GitHub-Multi-Repos-Creator/README.md

 2. Create settings.cfg from settings.cfg.example and change:

-- USER="" # case sensetive - for example "UserName"
+- USER="" # case sensitive - for example "UserName"
 - FOLDER="" # create repos from this folder subfolders - for example "/temp"